LinkedInAttic/hopscotch/README.md

 * `hopscotch.nextStep()` - Goes forward one step in the tour

-* `hopscotch.endTour([clearCookie])` - Ends the current tour.
-If clearCookie is set to false, the tour state is preserved.
-Otherwise, if clearCookie is set to true or is not provided, the tour state is cleared.
+* `hopscotch.endTour([clearState])` - Ends the current tour.
+If clearState is set to false, the tour state is preserved.
+Otherwise, the tour state is cleared by default.

 * `hopscotch.configure(options)` - Sets options for running the tour.
 Note: if this method is called after loading a tour, the options specified will override the options defined in the tour.
 See above section "Setting tour options" for a list of configuration options.

 * `hopscotch.getCurrTour()` - Returns the currently running tour.

-* `hopscotch.getCurrStepNum()` - Returns the current zero-based step number.
+* `hopscotch.getCurrStepNum()` - Returns the zero-based step number of the currently running tour.

 * `hopscotch.getState()` - Checks for tour state saved in sessionStorage/cookies and returns the state if it exists.
 Use this method to determine whether or not you should resume a tour.